Bali, Java, Sulawesi... Which island to choose in Indonesia?

 {{divider}}

-Borneo to see orangutans and enjoy Maldives-like beaches
+East Borneo (Maratua Island) : To see orangutans and enjoy Maldives-like beaches

 Borneo is for those craving deep wild green.
 No rice fields or temples here you step into another world ancient forests winding rivers wild orangutans and floating villages.